vasilakisfil/Introspected-REST/README.md

 That's the main reason why Roy is against the version on the URL: because it means that you take as de-facto that there will be breaking changes at some point.
-Anti8eta, a truly REST API should be able to apply changes on the resources without breaking any client because the client.
+Instead, a truly REST API should be able to apply changes on the resources without breaking any client because the client.

-Roy cites the following attributes on a REST API:
+There are 5 crucial attributes of REST model:

 * All important resources are identifed by one resource identifer mechanism
   * induces simple, visible, reusable, stateless communication